-The simplest way to get your holiday started is to book flights to Perth.
-The state capital of western Australia it is the perfect starting point for your adventure.
+The simplest way to Discover the Coral Coast, is to book flights to Perth.
+The state capital of western Australia, it is the perfect starting point for your adventure.
 From Perth you can hire a car, and let your scenic road trip commence.

 The world’s most isolated capital